This web page documents an e-mail message sent to the LEAPSECS mailing list on 2003-04-22.

 See an implemented and tested way to fix POSIX systems if the ITU-R changes the name of the broadcast time scale.

-Wikipedia folks: I am mystified that this page about leap seconds was selected instead of all the other, clearer pages I have listed above.
-I suggest you visit the links above rather than read the text below.
+Wikipedia folks: I am mystified that this page about leap seconds was selected instead of all the other, clearer pages listed above.
+I suggest the links above more than the text below.